 - Within two years of the Columbine High School shootings there were eight similar school attacks, each resulting in severe injuries and death.

-The crisis of violence in our schools has devastating effects.
+The crisis of violence in schools has devastating effects.
 All necessary steps and precautions need to be taken to ensure the safety of all students.
 Zero tolerance policies and violence prevention programs need to be instituted in schools.
 Parents, schools and communities need to work together to take measures to make their schools a safe place for everyone.